ia-toki/osn-2018/osn-2018-ujian/description-en.md

     0

 ### Explanation of Sample 2

+This sample is illustrated by the following image.

+[ujian_2.png]

 Notice that level 2 in the old building is connected to a skybridge at the height of level 1 (the level is higher than the skybridge), but only levels 3 and 5 in the new building are connected to the skybridge (which are also higher than the skybridge).
 In this case, level 2 cannot be relocated anywhere without violating the restrictions.
 Thus, there is no possible permutation.